Support for Enterprise web apps

 Action URL - Type the URL to which the completed form is submitted.

-- Username field – Type a username attribute.
+Username Form Field – Type a user name attribute.

-- Password field – Type a password attribute.
+Password Form Field – Type a password attribute.

 Note: When Don’t use SSO option is selected, the user is redirected to the URL configured under App details section.